-The following factors might influence or affect the services to be provided:
+The following factors might influence or affect the services to be provided by the barrister:

 a) the late delivery of instructions and case documentation by a client, resulting in the barrister not having sufficient time to meet timescales that might exist or prepare for the work to be undertaken.

 b) the client failing to inform the barrister about work ordered by a court or deadlines to be adhered to, resulting in the barrister not having sufficient time to meet deadlines or to prepare for the work to be undertaken.

 e) cases in which the barrister is instructed to become listed for hearing by a court at concise notice or requiring some other immediate action result in the barrister being unable to complete other work.

 f) court hearings in which the barrister is involved that overrun, i.e. hearings lasting longer than the court had listed them for.
 For example, a case listed by the court to last one day lasts three days.

 g) illness of the barrister preventing her/him from being able to undertake work.

 h) circumstances that result in the barrister having to take a leave of absence.